DC Heroes RPG – Bows and archery

 Modern archery gadgets

-Using high-quality stabilisers, padded cams, special string, etc. a fictional bow can be made quite silent, and thus vaguely plausible as a special military force weapon.
+Using high-quality stabilisers, padded cams, special string, etc. a fictional bow can be silenced.
+It is thus *vaguely* plausible as a special military force weapon.
 Such a bow would have a Stealth Archery Suite [BODY 03, Thief (stealth): 03, Limitation : Thief (stealth) only to muffle the shots].

 Good models have four equidistant, day-glo points around the hole.
 By eyeballing the angle of the target between the various points, you can achieve what is basically a crosshair effect.
 The dots are day-glo since hunting often takes place at dusk or dawn.

 Peep sights have no game effect.
 But I suppose you could go wild and have a wide-angle optical scope with actual APs of Telescopic Vision mounted on your high-tech bow.
 Or even, God forbid, a laser sight on a balanced sight arm.

 These are low-tech, niche kinds of bows and accessories.

 A hazu-yari is a kind of Japanese bow, primarily made during the late 1500s and early 1600s.
 It is an asymmetric longbow (essentially a daikyu) with the longer part ending with a spearhead.

 This allows an archer to defend themselves if forced into close combat.
 Or to rush in and finish off a nearby wounded foe.
 However, it’s not quite used like a spear.
 One needs specific training to compensate for the haft not being a straight stick.